Maria Limanskaya: Early life and military service

 Born in 1924 as Mariya Limanskaya, she joined the Red Army in 1942, at the height of World War II.
 She was 18.
 At that time the Soviet Stavka ("high command") increasingly lacked trained reserves to reinforce the entire 2000 km front, and as a result began to conscript underage boys and girls.
 Almost 800,000 women would eventually serve in the Red Army throughout the war.
-Little is known about Limanskaya's military career other than several occasions where she was nearly killed.
+On several occasions she was nearly killed.
 At one point, she left a building a few seconds before it was leveled by a bomb attack.
 She also contracted malaria.
+During the war, Limanskaya regulated the movement of troops across the Don under enemy fire, and participated in the Battle of Stalingrad and the liberation of Belarus and Poland.

 Brandenburg Gate and victory icon

 After the Battle of Berlin ended in early May 1945, Limanskaya was assigned to direct traffic at the Brandenburg Gate during the Potsdam Conference in late July.
-While conducting her duties, she was photographed, filmed, and also interviewed by Yevgeny Khaldei, a journalist employed by TASS, a state news agency.
-Her picture was widely published in newspapers and magazines worldwide and she quickly became an iconic image of the victory over Nazi Germany.
+While conducting her duties, she was photographed, filmed, and also interviewed by Yevgeny Khaldei, a journalist employed by TASS.
+Her picture was widely published in newspapers and magazines worldwide and she quickly became an iconic image of the victory over Germany.
 However, all of this is possibly confusion with Lydia Spivak, another regulator who was actually filmed and interviewed at the Brandenburg gate.
-Limanskaya furthermore had a brief conversation with the British leader Winston Churchill as his entourage was passing by the gate on their way to Potsdam.
+Limanskaya furthermore had a brief conversation with British prime minister Winston Churchill as his entourage was passing by the gate on their way to Potsdam.
 Limanskaya later said about her meeting Churchill, "[he] looked precisely the way I imagined him, puffing on a cigar".

-Later life and marriage
+Later life and death

 After the war, Limanskaya returned to civilian life and got married.
 The marriage did not last and she was forced to bring up two daughters by herself.
-Limanskaya later remarried, this time to a fellow veteran named Victor with whom she remained for 23 years, until his death.
-Due to confusion with Lydia Spivak, she is often mistakenly referred to as "Anna Pavlova" in television documentaries and other media presentations.
+Limanskaya later remarried, this time to a fellow veteran named Viktor with whom she remained for 23 years, until his death.
+She worked as a nurse, and then a school librarian in Volgograd.
+Since 1994, she lived with her daughter in the village of Zvonaryovka, in the Saratov region.

+Limanskaya turned 100 on 12 April 2024, and died on 26 November.